gatsbyjs/gatsby/docs/blog/2020-06-08-blog-2.0/index.md

 All of these presets act as base styles and your local shadowed styles are automatically deep merged with them, with local styles taking precedent.

-If you'd rather not use any preset and set everything locally yourself, there is also an `ignorePreset` option.
+If you'd rather not use any preset and set everything locally yourself, you can set `preset` to `false`.

 ### Prism